AZTroop201/aztroop201-website/home/content/volunteer/committee-member.md

 - Attend all committee meetings
 - Participate in voting
 - Assist in adhoc sub-committees
-- Help facility the goals of the youth
+- Help facilitate the monthly objectives of the scouts